-This blogpost is meant to give insight into the most important aspects of ASReview LAB.
-It serves as a mini-guide to understand what it does, why it works, and how you can apply it.
+Welcome to ASReview LAB class 101, an introduction to the most important aspects of ASReview LAB.
+This class serves as a mini-guide to understand what the software does, why it works, and how you can use it.
 The flowcharts below depict (part of) the processes surrounding ASReview LAB and its Electronic learning assistant: Elas.
 We will go through the following topics one by one:

-Traditionally, going through a large number of records would take a lot of time (left part flowchart above).
+Traditionally, going through a large number of records would take a lot of time.
 The order in which you screen these records is random and could be alphabetically sorted on title, authors, or simply in the order of which record was found first.
 You would start at the top of the stack of records and gradually work your way through them until you have reached the very last one.

 The essence of active learning as implemented in ASReview LAB is ‘simply’ to continuously reorder the stack of records based on relevance scores computed by a machine learning model.
 By reordering the records based on predicted relevance, you will find the relevant records way sooner than the traditional way.
 Moreover, you can stop before you reach the last of the records.
 This means that you can save time, which you can use for other work, for screening even larger datasets, or for relaxing!

 For unlabeled data the software offers some insightful graphs to keep track of your screening process so far.
-The pie chart on the left represents an overview of how many relevant (green) and irrelevant (orange) records you have screened so far.
+The pie chart on the top represents an overview of how many relevant (green) and irrelevant (orange) records you have screened so far.
 The plot in the middle is a progress plot, which shows a so-called moving average: Throughout the screening process, the ratio between relevant and irrelevant records is depicted.
-The third plot presents the recall curve, which is the same as in the gif above.
+The bottom plot is a recall curve, which shows you the benefit of ASReview over manual screening.

-After you have reached the point which was defined by the stopping rule (or actually any time you want because your results are automatically saved!), you can export the results in Excel or CSV format.
+You can export the results from ASReview LAB in Excel or CSV format at any time you like.
+All your screening decisions are automatically saved on your computer!
 The export file contains all the records ranked from most relevant to least relevant and a column with the classification of each record (1 = relevant, 0 = irrelevant, empty = not labeled).
-You can now use this information to start computing the analyses based on the included papers (e.g., for a meta-analyses), reading all the full-texts of the relevant records (i.e, you used ASReview merely for the abstract screening phase of the PRISMA steps), or merge your results with the results of a colleague and compute the cronbach’s alpha (reviewer consensus) and discuss the article for which you disagree.
+You can use this information to start computing the analyses based on the included papers (e.g., for a meta-analyses); reading all the full-texts of the relevant records (i.e, you used ASReview merely for the abstract screening phase of the PRISMA steps); or merge your results with the results of a colleague and compute the cronbach’s alpha (reviewer consensus) and discuss the article for which you disagree.
 Next to a file with the results, you can also export the project file.
 With the project file you can easily send the whole project to a colleague so they can continue working on the screening process for example, or you can upload the project file on a trusted data repository for reproducibility purposes.

 How to cite ASReview?